Large butterfly Cayley graphs and digraphs: Introduction

-The directed case is similar.
-Previously, the largest known Cayley digraphs were obtained by Vetr{\'{\i}}k~\cite{Vetrik2012}, whose construction has asymptotic order $k\big(\frac{d}{2}\big)^{\!k}$.
-We construct Cayley digraphs whose order is asymptotically $k\+d^{k-1}$.
-For given diameter $k$, these digraphs are larger than those in~\cite{Vetrik2012} for every value of $d$ in a large interval.
-We also construct, for given $k$ and infinitely many values of $d$, Cayley digraphs whose asymptotic order is $\frac{d^k}{e^2k}$, a factor of $\frac{2^k}{e^2k^2}$ larger than those of Vetr\'ik and within a polynomial factor of the Moore bound.
+The undirected case is similar.
+Previously, the largest known Cayley graphs were obtained by Macbeth, {\v{S}}iagiov{\'a}, {\v{S}}ir{\'a}{\v{n}} \& Vetr\'ik~\cite{MSSV2010}, whose construction has asymptotic order $k\big(\frac{d}{3}\big)^{\!k}$.
+For $d-k\nequiv 3\!\pmod{4}$, we construct Cayley graphs whose order is asymptotically $k\big(\frac{d}{2}\big)^{\!k-1}$.
+For sufficiently large diameter~$k$, these graphs are larger than those in~\cite{MSSV2010} for every suitable value of $d$ in a large interval.
+We also construct, for given $k$ and infinitely many values of $d$, Cayley graphs whose asymptotic order is $\frac{1}{e^2k}\big(\frac{d}{2}\big)^{\!k}$, a factor of $\frac{1}{e^2k^2}\big(\frac{3}{2}\big)^{\!k}$ larger than those in~\cite{MSSV2010}.